Mary Ann Acevedo: 2009: Cántale a tu Bebé

-At the end of 2006, Mary Ann had reported that begin recording what would be her second album with the label "Univision Music Group", and that it would launch in mid-March and May 2008.
-This album will be produced and directed by Francisco Zamora and Mary Ann's husband, Guillermo Torres.
-Among the recordings of the long-awaited album, the house label sent a press release in which formalize the sale of the company, which will change at the hands of "Universal Music", which hit the singer.
-But all this has changed, Mary Ann, ended her contract with the label Universal Music, which implies that its two new albums will be released independently.
+At the end of 2006, Mary Ann had started recording her second album with the label Univision Music Group, which was to be released in mid-March and May 2008.
+The album was to be produced and directed by Francisco Zamora and Guillermo Torres.
+At this time, the label was sold to Universal Music.
+As a result, Mary Ann, ended her contract with the label.